+f) Surges

-f.
-Surges.
-Defining how surges would be handled and how fast providers will need to response if surge demands are encountered.
+Defining how surges would be handled and how fast providers will need to respond if surge demands are encountered.
 As a norm, surge demand should not be factored into routine needs and should be included as additional scope of work.

-Example of possible demand surges: Hosting of events on site, heightened security alerts etc.
+Example of possible demand surges:

+Hosting of events on site, heightened security alerts etc.

-- (i) Known surges.
+(i) Known surges

 Buyers could define such surges and what is expected from the providers when it occurs.
-If requested as a Tender submission request, providers can be requested to submit a proposal of their response plans and price package for every activation of such surge demand. - (ii) Unknown surges.
+If requested as a Tender submission request, providers can be requested to submit a proposal of their response plans and price package for every activation of such surge demand.

+(ii) Unknown surges

 Surge demand provisions can be worked out with the provider whenever the buyer identifies a need during the contract period.
+This gives buyers the assurance that surge demands can be met.

+g) Additional Obligations

-This gives buyers the assurance that surge demands can be met. - g.
-Additional Obligations.
-These are broad demands that buyers may include as areas which providers have to abide with such as: - Training and competency demands - Code of conduct - Conduct of audits and reviews - Safety management and liability - Security screening of providers' officers - Supply of providers' furnished equipment and their specifications - Use and maintenance of buyers' security equipment - Contractual review points and price review mechanisms - Productivity enhancement frameworks - Obligation for periodic contract demand reviews
+These are broad demands that buyers may include as areas which providers have to abide with such as:

+- Training and competency demands

+- Code of conduct

+- Conduct of audits and reviews

+- Safety management and liability

+- Security screening of providers' officers

+- Supply of providers' furnished equipment and their specifications

+- Use and maintenance of buyers' security equipment

+- Contractual review points and price review mechanisms

+- Productivity enhancement frameworks

+- Obligation for periodic contract demand reviews

+- Tripartite Guidelines on Fair Employment Practices (TGFEP)

-Performance Management
+3.2.3 Performance management

-- 3.2.1.3 To encourage providers to deliver good service, Buyers can tie performance indicators to desired outcomes.
-One practical model is the use of performance-based payments to reward Providers who have performed well based on what the service-level requirements.
-It should not be used to penalise Providers to lower prices.
-Should Buyers decide to adopt a performance-based payment model, the following information on how payment is pegged to the performance scores should be included in the tender documents: - a.
-Performance Metrics.
+To encourage providers to deliver good service, buyers can tie performance indicators to desired outcomes.
+One practical model is the use of performance-based payments to reward providers who have performed well based on the service-level requirements.
+It should not be used to penalise providers to lower contract costs.
+Should buyers decide to adopt a performance-based payment model, the following information on how payment is pegged to the performance scores should be included in the tender documents:

+a) Performance Metrics

 It is important for buyers to determine clear, measurable performance metrics (both quantitative and qualitative) that are linked to security outcomes in the tender documents for subsequent evaluation of contractual performance.
+How performance data will be collected and calculated to evaluate performance must be clearly defined.

+b) Performance Evaluation Matrix / Demerit Points Model

-How performance data will be collected and calculated to evaluate performance must be clearly defined. - b.
-Performance Evaluation Matrix.
-Buyers should track the performance of the providers' performance based on a performance evaluation matrix.
-The performance matrix should clearly reflect all the metrics that will be used to assess the performance of the service provider. - ➤ Refer to Section 4-3 for a sample performance evaluation matrix. - c.
-Incentives for Good Performance.
+Buyers should track the performance of the providers' performance based on a performance evaluation matrix/demerit points model.
+The performance matrix/demerit points model should clearly reflect all the metrics that will be used to assess the performance of the service provider.

+Refer to Sections 4.3 for a sample performance evaluation matrix and 4.4 for a sample demerit points model respectively c) Incentives for Good Performance

 In order to encourage providers to meet or exceed performance standards on a regular basis, buyers are encouraged to adopt some form of reward system to incentivise providers.
 Buyers may choose to adopt either the non-monetary reward system, or the incentive payment model or both.
+Service buyers can take such incentives into consideration when budgeting.